rsc18/tsprediction/README.md

 * LSTM: Long Short Term Memory (LSTM) is an artificial recurrent neural network architecture which is capable of learning order dependence in sequence prediction problem.
 * Sequnce to Sequence Model: We will be building a sequence to sequence model with the LSTM cells.
 Here the input sequence would be a sequence of stock data of a specified equity and the output will be prediction of a future sequence of the same equity or some other equity.

-## Installability
+## Installation
  * git clone https://github.com/rsc18/tsprediction.git
- * Run poetry install from root directory
+ * Run "poetry install" from root directory to install all required libraries
+ * To run the project follow the Usage

 ## Usage